fbosch/rune-converter/README.md

 `transcribeLetterCombinations()` is used to transcribe certain combinations of letters to runic.

-This method will **not** convert the entire string to runic, it will only replace all multi-letter combinations with their corrosponding rune(s).
+This function will **not** convert the entire string to runic, it will only replace all multi-letter combinations with their corrosponding rune(s).

 #### Arguments
 * **str** (String) - the string to replace letter combinations into